 Seroquel acts as an antagonist on both dopamine and serotonin receptors in an attempt to balance acute manic or depressive symptoms.
 It may be used as an adjunctive, or supplemental, part of depression or bipolar I treatment models and may be used for bipolar I long-term maintenance in combination with lithium and therapeutic treatments.

-While prescription drugs are most often used as directed, about 20 percent of Americans aged 12 and older, or 52 million people, have used a prescription drug for nonmedical reasons, or for recreational purposes, the National Institute on Drug Abuse (NIDA) reports.
+While prescription drugs are most often used as directed, about 20 percent of Americans aged 12 and older, or an estimated 54 million people, have used a prescription drug for nonmedical reasons, or for recreational purposes, the National Institute on Drug Abuse (NIDA) reports.
 Seroquel may be abused for its mind-altering, anxiety-reducing, pleasant, or sedative effects.
 While it is not believed that Seroquel is physically addictive, abuse of it can lead to psychological addiction.

 Abuse of Seroquel